Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: and The Majorana Tower

+We now apply the infinite-components Majorana solution to the description of uniformly accelerate quanta in a Rindler spacetime.
+Of course, in this approach, second-quantization and vacuum effects like the Unruh effect are neglected: a Rindler observer would experience the vacuum as a bath of real pairs of entangled particle-antiparticle, which is perceived as thermal radiation \cite{rosabal}.

-Physically this can be in principle obtained by varying a property of the particle like the angular momentum $j$ as naturally occurs in the set of infinite-components that build up the Majorana solution -- also known as the ``Majorana Tower'' \cite{Majorana:NC:1932,magueijo} -- where the energy and mass of the particle depend on the particle's angular momentum $j$.
+The Majorana formulation presents a clear relationship between the dynamics of the particles and intrinsic properties of these quanta, like the spin angular momentum $j$ and the mass $m$ and energy $E$.
+The set of infinite-components that build up the Majorana solution -- also known as the ``Majorana Tower'' \cite{Majorana:NC:1932,magueijo} -- is characterized to have the energy and mass of the particle that depend on the particle's angular momentum $j$ that does not have mandatorily discrete values \cite{beka,suda} (and vice-versa).
 A short introduction on the Majorana Tower can be found in Appendix \ref{appB}.
 For a brief discussion on the properties of Dirac and Majorana particles in Rindler coordinates see Ref. \cite{rohim}.

 Noteworthy, in the Majorana solution fermions and bosons are treated in a completely equivalent way and are charge-conjugation invariant.
-This occurs also for real and imaginary positive and negative values of the mass \cite{nanni}.
-Thus, hyperbolic spacetimes, relationship between mass, energy and angular momentum of Majorana particles, particles coinciding with their own antiparticles and imaginary and negative values of the mass and intrinsic tachyonic aspects present in the Majorana solution with deep connections with strings may improve some of the results obtained with $S$-matrix approach for the RH.
+This occurs also for single particle states and superpositions of particles with real and imaginary positive and negative values of the mass \cite{nanni}.

-Starting from the Dirac equation, if one considers a Majorana particle in the Majorana representation the Dirac operator, the complex operator acting on the wavefunction, becomes a real operator and gives real-valued solutions to the Dirac equation.
-Also a particle described by the real-valued solution of the Dirac equation is a Majorana particle and it has to be a massive neutral fermion or boson that coincides with its own antiparticle.
-As en example, the equation that describes such a particle for the spin value $s=1/2$ is given by the standard Dirac equation
+We now introduce the properties of Majorana particles starting from the Dirac equation.
+If one considers a Majorana particle in the Majorana representation the Dirac operator, the complex operator acting on the wavefunction, becomes a real operator and gives real-valued solutions to the Dirac equation.
+It is well known from the standard literature that also a particle described by the real-valued solution of the Dirac equation is a Majorana particle and it has to be a massive neutral fermion or boson that coincides with its own antiparticle.
+As an example, consider the equation that describes such a particle for the spin value $s=1/2$ is given by the standard Dirac equation